-- The City will encourage and facilitate the development of ADUs. - The City's Zoning Code provides for a range of housing options.
-Updates to the code that will be required in order to bring the code in line with State law include changes to the zones that permit

-ADUs, emergency shelters, low-barrier navigation centers, residential care facilities, farmworker and employee housing, single-room occupancy units, transitional and supportive housing, and mobile and manufactured homes.
+- The City continues to encourage and facilitate the development of ADUs. - The City's Zoning Ordinance provides for a range of housing options.
+Updates to the ordinance are underway to bring it in line with State law, including changes to the zones that permit ADUs, emergency shelters, low-barrier navigation centers, residential care facilities, farmworker and employee housing, single-room occupancy units, transitional and supportive housing, and mobile and manufactured homes. - The City's Affordable Housing Density Bonus will need to be updated to be consistent with State law.

-- The City's Affordable Housing Density Bonus will need to be updated in order to be consistent with State law - Fees charged by the City as part of the development process, along with fees charged by regional agencies, are not considered a constraint to development but will be monitored by the City. - Current standards for on-site and off-site improvements are not considered to be a barrier to housing production. - The City will establish formal procedures for permit processing consistent with the requirements of SB 330 and will establish an application process related to SB 35. - The City does not currently have a formal process to grant reasonable accommodation requests.
-The zoning ordinance will be amended to establish a formal reasonable accommodations process. - The City will amend its Zoning Ordinance to update the definition of "family".
+- Fees charged by the City as part of the development process, along with fees charged by regional agencies, are not considered a constraint to development but will be monitored by the City. - Current standards for on-site and off-site improvements are not considered a barrier to housing production. - The City will review its design standards to ensure objectivity. - The City will establish formal procedures for permit processing consistent with the requirements of SB 330 and will establish an application process related to SB 35. - The City does not currently have a formal process to grant reasonable accommodation requests.
+The zoning ordinance will be amended to establish a formal reasonable accommodations process. - The City will amend its Zoning Ordinance to update the definition of "family."

-Nongovernmental constraints include financial challenges such as water access, the desire to preserve land for agricultural use, availability of financing, and the high cost of land in the City and across the region.
-A number of the goals and policies in the Housing Element are aimed at eliminating or lessening constraints to development of housing.
+Nongovernmental constraints include challenges such as water access, availability of financing, and the high cost of land in the City and across the region.
+A number of the goals and policies in the Housing Element are aimed at eliminating or lessening constraints to the development of housing.